whoami0022/Sentence-VAE/README.md

 # Sentence Variational Autoencoder

 PyTorch re-implementation of [_Generating Sentences from a Continuous Space_](https://arxiv.org/abs/1511.06349) by Bowman et al. 2015.
+(Forked from https://github.com/timbmg/Sentence-VAE)
 ![Model Architecture](https://github.com/timbmg/Sentence-VAE/blob/master/figs/model.png "Model Architecture")
 _Note: This implementation does not support LSTM's at the moment, but RNN's and GRU's._
 ## Results